The Best Things to See in Bali

 Nusa Penida

 We hired a driver for 6 hours in Nusa Penida.
 After the tour, he fetched us from the port and returned us to the same location.
-Six hours was enough to see only a few major attractions on the island because it was slow to move around as the roads were not in good condition.
-To see all the parts, you need to stay for 3 days on the island.
+Six hours were enough to see only a few major attractions on the island, as it was slow to move around due to the poor condition of the roads.
+To see all the parts, you need to stay on the island for 3 days.
 Our driver paid all the parking fees, but we had to pay an entrance fee to the island.
 The driver also took us to an expensive restaurant where a waitress practically "forced" us to buy lunch for the driver, too.
-Even though we liked the island a lot, we feel they are overcharging visitors there.
+Although we enjoyed the island, we believe they are overcharging visitors there.

 Nusa Penida can be reached by a fast boat.
 From Kuta, you need to take a taxi to Sanur and then continue by fast boat to Nusa Penida.
-The taxi ride takes an hour, and the boat rides a little longer.
-Remember to reserve enough cash because cards are not accepted in Nusa Penida, and it isn't easy to find an ATM.
+The taxi ride takes an hour, and the boat ride is a little longer.
+Remember to reserve enough cash because cards are not accepted in Nusa Penida, and it isn't easy to find an ATM

 - Location: Nusa Penida, an island near Bali